Sign In Register

 Healthcare Facilities114

-St. Peter has an average annual temperature of 55°F (13°C).
+St. Peter experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 29°F in January while summers reach 77°F in July.
-Annual precipitation is 41.2 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 41.2 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 592 feet.

 Temperature